Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: The setup

-While subgroup membership is often determined by a subset of covariates (such as sensitive attributes) that may not be explicitly included in the prediction rule, we use the same covariate vector $X$ for both the model input and the group definitions to maintain notational simplicity.
-Definition \ref{defi1} provides a flexible framework that subsumes nearly any standard group fairness definition through the specific choice of $\epsilon_G$.
-To illustrate this flexibility, consider Statistical Parity (also referred to as Demographic Parity) \citep{DworkEtAl2012, MehrabiEtAl2021, GargEtAl2020, VermaRubin2018a}.
-This criterion demands that the probability of a positive prediction remains invariant across different groups: $\mathbb{P}(f(X)=1\mid X \in G)=\mathbb{P}(f(X)=1\mid X \in G^c).$ In our framework, this disparity $\epsilon_G$ is expressed as:
+While subgroup membership is often determined by a subset of covariates (such as sensitive attributes) that may not be explicitly used by the prediction rule, we use the same covariate vector $X$ for both the model input and the group definitions to maintain notational simplicity.
+Definition \ref{defi1} serves as a flexible, unified framework capable of subsuming nearly any standard group fairness definition through the specific choice of $\epsilon_G$.
+To illustrate this versatility, consider Statistical Parity (also referred to as Demographic Parity) \citep{DworkEtAl2012, MehrabiEtAl2021, GargEtAl2020, VermaRubin2018a}.
+This criterion demands that the probability of a positive prediction remains invariant across different groups: $\mathbb{P}(h(X)=1\mid X \in G)=\mathbb{P}(h(X)=1).$ The disparity $\epsilon_G$ is